List of state visits made and received by Harald V

 King Harald V inspects an honour guard during an official visit (not a state visit) to the United States.

 King Harald V escorts the first lady of Brazil Marisa Silva to a state dinner in the Royal Palace, Oslo, on their return visit in 2007.
 Princess Astrid, Crown Prince Haakon and Crown Princess Mette-Marit in the background.

-Below is a complete list of state visits made and received by Harald V of Norway.
-Four state visits are usually made each year: two visits by King Harald and Queen Sonja to a foreign head of state and two visits by another head of state to Norway.
+Below is a complete list of state visits made and received by Harald V of Norway during his reign from 1991 to 2026.
+Four state visits were usually made each year: two visits by King Harald and Queen Sonja to a foreign head of state and two visits by another head of state to Norway.
 The number of state visits has increased greatly during the 1900s.
 King Haakon VII reigned for 52 years from 1905 and made a total of 13 state visits to foreign countries.
-King Harald V had As of 2016 reigned for 25 years and had conducted 45 state visits.
-Today a state visit is accompanied by large trade delegations and is seen as an important venue to promote trade and other business relations as well as cultural and political ties between the two countries.
+King Harald V had As of 2026 reigned for 35 years and had conducted over 60 state visits.